-I am writing to you regarding an incident that took place on 27th March 2020 where it was reported to me that you became verbally aggressive, abusive and threatening to a staff member during a telephone call regarding an account query.
+I am writing to you regarding an incident that took place on 27th March 2020 where it was reported to me that you became verbally aggressive, abusive and threatening to a staff member during a telephone call regarding an outstanding repair.

-While we understand that you may be frustrated by the delay you have experienced in resolving your query, the manner in which you spoke to our member of staff is unacceptable and our staff should not have to put up with it.
+While we understand that you may be frustrated by the delay you have experienced in organising the repair, the manner in which you spoke to our member of staff is unacceptable and our staff should not have to put up with it.